What comes to mind when you hear the phrases “Just Do It” or “Think Different”?

 If they resonate with what your tagline represents, they’ll be more likely to buy from you vs. your competitors.

-And if your tagline is repeated throughout your marketing, it will start to become ingrained into your potential clients’ psyche, which helps to conjure up positive feelings and associations around your brand.
+And suppose your tagline is repeated throughout your marketing.
+In that case, it will start to become ingrained into your potential clients’ psyche, which helps to conjure up positive feelings and associations around your brand.

-The tagline reminds people the brand is innovative and thinks outside of the box.
+The tagline reminds people that the brand is innovative and thinks outside the box.

 As a result, Apple has now become closely associated with the word “innovative” and is widely recognized as a revolutionary technology company.

-Additionally, people who also want to be viewed as “out of the box thinkers” and “innovators” gravitated towards the brand and became loyal customers because it gave them permission to be free thinkers and to be themselves.
+Additionally, people who want to be viewed as “out of the box thinkers” and “innovators” gravitated towards the brand and became loyal customers because it allowed them to be free thinkers and be themselves.

 So how do you create a memorable tagline for your life coaching business?